 Fred Borda – Trained with Kawawada Sensei at the Hoitsugan 1991-94, as well as at the JKA Honbu.
 Instructor at Silicon Valley Karate.

-Dan Cook – Lived at the Hoitsugan in the mid-90’s and spent a total of 9 years in Japan.
-Now helps teach classes in Santa Monica.
+Dan Cook – Lived at the Hoitsugan in the mid-90’s and has spent a total of approximately 20 years in Japan.
+Sensei Cook used to help teach classes in Santa Monica and now assists Kawawada Sensei at the Hoitsugan.
 On Hoitsugan kata team that placed 3rd in JKA All-Tokyo Championships in 1996.

-Mario Kadena – Trained at the Hoitsugan a total of six times between 1991 and 2001, for several months each time.
-Kadena Sensei teaches at his dojo in Rio de Janeiro, Brazil and has been doing Shotokan for over 40 years.
+Mario Kadena – Trained at the Hoitsugan many times starting in 1991, usually for several months at a time.
+Kadena Sensei teaches at his dojo near Rio de Janeiro, Brazil and has been doing Shotokan for over 45 years.